Prachuap Khiri Khan

 ATMs are plentiful in Hua Hin but sparse in remote areas - stock up on cash before heading to outer islands or mountain parks.
 Temple visits require covered shoulders and long pants.
 Most locals speak basic English in tourist areas, though having Google Translate helps in traditional villages.
 Renting a scooter works well for short distances, but consider a car for national park access.
 Sunscreen and insect repellent are essential year-round.
 The province’s royal connections mean dress codes tend more conservative than southern beach destinations.

-Explore Prachuap Khiri Khan
+Frequently Asked Questions about Prachuap Khiri Khan

-Retreats in Prachuap Khiri Khan
+Prachuap Khiri Khan trip